 The Digital Manufacturing and Design Technology series, consisting of nine courses, provides an in-depth look at Industry 4.0 – manufacturing’s “Fourth Revolution” of digital-based technology advances.

 The Fourth Industrial Revolution – aka Industry 4.0 – is upon us, infusing new manufacturing technologies and changing the way products are designed, produced and disposed.
-Whether you’re a high school graduate exploring manufacturing careers or an operations manager trying to keep up with an evolving landscape, these ten courses provide a foundation in Industry 4.0 fundamentals and how digital advances are influencing the capabilities of factories.
+Whether you’re a high school graduate exploring manufacturing careers or an operations manager trying to keep up with an evolving landscape, these nine courses provide a foundation in Industry 4.0 fundamentals and how digital advances are influencing the capabilities of factories.
 Course topics include digital manufacturing and design practices, the concept of the digital thread, the Internet of Things, Big Data, cyber security and much more.
 Learners have the opportunity to create a roadmap for achieving their own personal goals related to the digital manufacturing and design profession.

 There is no charge to “audit” a course, which includes videos, readings, community discussion forums and the ability to view assignments.
 The fee to gain complete access – which includes submitting all assignments for feedback or a grade, and the opportunity to earn a verified certificate in digital manufacturing– is $49 per month.